 Please note there are some affiliate links, meaning I will get a small commission if you click through and make a purchase, without any extra cost to you.
 This will help support my blog and create new content!

 I’ve always been a tea person, never really drank coffee.
 My favorite types have always been green and white (and lately obsessed with Oolongs) which coincidently are the ones who provide the most health benefits.
-Tea’s demand is increasing by the minute (mainly by young audiences) because of its health benefits, the range of flavors and because it fits perfectly well with keeping a healthy lifestyle.
+Tea’s demand increases yearly, mainly driven by young audiences, because of its health benefits, the range of flavors and because it fits perfectly well with keeping a healthy lifestyle.

-Matcha is a variety of Japanese tea, known to be the ‘superior tea among the green teas’.
+Matcha is a Japanese tea, known to be the ‘superior tea among the green teas’.
 It is made from Tencha, which are tea leaves grown in the shade and processed by steaming.
 They will become Gyokuro if they are rolled after drying or used to make Matcha if they are just left to dry.
 These Tencha leaves are then de-veined, de-stemmed, and stone ground to a fine, bright green, talc-like powder.
 Its rich color is given because the tea trees are grown in shade.
 This process forces the plant to produce more chlorophyll, increases the production of amino acids and gives the leaves a very dark, rich shade of green.

 Rich in antioxidants which are beneficial for the skin (slows down aging), removes toxins from our body, helps prevent some types of cancer, cardiovascular deceases and Alzheimer’s desease (1 cup of Matcha has 10 times more antioxidants than a regular cup of green tea).

 Generates a relaxation sensation, reduces tension and improves cognition (due to the L-Theanine amino acid which promotes serotonin).